FlankaLanka/CollabCanvas/PRD.md

 - Users can create accounts and maintain sessions across page refreshes
 - Each user has a unique identifier and display name

-### 2. Canvas Workspace
+### 2. Canvas Workspace ✅ **COMPLETE**

 **Must Have:**

-- **Infinite canvas** - no size restrictions for unlimited creative space
+- ✅ **Infinite canvas** - no size restrictions for unlimited creative space
-- Smooth pan functionality (middle mouse button drag)
+- ✅ Smooth pan functionality (middle mouse button drag)
-- Zoom functionality (mouse wheel scroll with zoom limits 0.1x to 3.0x)
+- ✅ Zoom functionality (mouse wheel scroll with zoom limits 0.1x to 3.0x)
-- Canvas controls widget (zoom in/out/reset buttons)
+- ✅ Canvas controls widget (zoom in/out/reset buttons)
-- Smart viewport centering for new shapes
+- ✅ Smart viewport centering for new shapes
-- 60 FPS performance during all interactions
+- ✅ 60 FPS performance during all interactions
-- Interactive help guide with keyboard shortcuts and mouse controls
+- ✅ Interactive help guide with keyboard shortcuts and mouse controls

 **Canvas Navigation:**